adelina-t/cloudbase-init-capz-demo/README.md

 Once all the CAPI components have deployed, we can start creating our cluster.
 This example cluster will contain two machines, one linux machine for the controlplane and one Windows Node.

-1. Deploy controlplane
+1. Deploy cluster

-Use [this]() demo cluster spec and customize it according to your needs.
+Use [this](https://github.com/adelina-t/cloudbase-init-capz-demo/blob/master/specs/cluster.yaml) demo cluster spec and customize it according to your needs.
 By default, CAPZ will create a vnet for the cluster with CIDR 10.0.0.0/8 .

 ```